jvandeneijnden/LS2355/README.md

 ![Image](main.png?raw=true "image")

 ## Based on Van den Eijnden et al., MNRAS accepted.
 The full paper and its source files are included in this repository in the PAPER folder.
+It can also be accessed via ArXiv here: https://arxiv.org/abs/2407.00380

 This reproduction repository contains the following folders: